 Environment – GNU/ Linux

-Tomofast need to be compiled using gcc 4.9 or above and the appropriate MPI libraries.
+TOMOFAST-x need to be compiled using gcc 4.9 or above and the appropriate MPI libraries.

-One can also get the Windows Subsystem for Linux.User
+User can have Bash on Ubuntu on Windows using Windows Subsystem for Linux.
+It is a free tool developed by Microsoft to allow windows users to run applications designed for Linux systems.

-The Windows Subsystem for Linux lets developers run GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+The Windows Subsystem for Linux lets developers run GNU/Linux environment including most command-line tools, utilities, and applications directly on Windows, unmodified, without the overhead of a virtual machine.
+Its installation for TOMOFAST-x is detailed below.

-Or you can have Bash on Ubuntu or Windows.
 The steps are as shown below in the section of installation.

-1.3 INSTALLATION
+Installation

 Install Bash on Ubuntu.
-With Windows systems, the installation of the Windows Linux Subsystem is necessary (see description below).
+With Windows Systems, the installation of the Windows Linux Subsystem is necessary (see description below).
 After it is installed, the procedure described is the same as with Linux systems.

+Note: Windows Linux Subsystem can also be installed using Windows Powershell.

 Open Settings.

 Click on Update & security.

-Click on For Developers.
+Click on For Developers as shown in Figure 1.

 Under "Use developer features", select the Developer mode option to setup the environment to install Bash.